 What increases my risk for glaucoma?

-- You have a medical condition such as diabetes or high blood pressure.
+- Medical conditions such as diabetes, hypothyroidism, or high blood pressure

 What are the signs and symptoms of glaucoma?

 - Open-angle glaucoma usually affects both eyes.
 Signs and symptoms may be worse in 1 eye.
 Any of the following may develop slowly over time:

 - Blind spots or areas of vision loss that get larger over time and combine

 - Only seeing clearly when you look straight ahead

 - Closed-angle glaucoma may cause any of the following in one or both eyes, and may happen suddenly:

 - Headaches that may get better when you sleep

 Your healthcare provider will ask about your symptoms and examine your eyes.
 He or she will check your peripheral vision.
 He or she may check how well your eyes drain fluid.
 Your pupils may be dilated (widened) for some of the following tests: